xmos/lib_camera/doc/rst/04_configuration.rst

 To support additional boards, ensure that the minimum hardware requirements are satisfied.
 Refer to the :ref:`lib_camera_supported_hardware` section for detailed information.

-If the board meets these requirements, you may need to adapt either the hardware or software configuration, depending on the board's architecture:
+If the board meets these requirements, it may be necessary to adapt either the hardware or software configuration, depending on the board’s architecture.

-If both MIPI and I2C interfaces are available on the same tile, you can generally reuse the code for the |vision board|.
+If both MIPI and I2C interfaces are available on the same tile, the code for the |vision board| can generally be reused.
 Update the XN file and adjust the I2C port initialisation as needed, typically found under the ``sensor`` folder.

 If MIPI and I2C are located on separate tiles, follow the approach described in the previous section for the |explorer board|.
 This involves creating a dedicated thread for I2C control and establishing inter-tile communication via channels.

-Additionally, ensure that the MIPI connector meets D-PHY specifications and that I2C lines are correctly routed to the appropriate pins for your board.
+Additionally, ensure that the MIPI connector meets D-PHY specifications and that I2C lines are correctly routed to the appropriate pins for the custom board.
 Board-specific configuration may require further adjustments to the hardware description and initialisation code.

 Adding a New Sensor
 -------------------